saworbit/SPACE/README.md

 ---

-## 🌐 PODMS Scaling
+## 🌐 PODMS Scaling (EXPERIMENTAL)

+> **⚠️ WARNING:** PODMS features are experimental proofs-of-concept.
+Not production ready.

-### Policy Compiler Intelligence — Step 3 Complete
+### Policy Compiler Intelligence — Experimental Implementation

-**Policy-Orchestrated Disaggregated Mesh Scaling** is SPACE's distributed scaling model.
+**Policy-Orchestrated Disaggregated Mesh Scaling (PODMS)** is SPACE's experimental distributed scaling model.

+**Current Status:** 🟠 Experimental / 🟡 Alpha
+- Basic types and telemetry infrastructure implemented
+- Policy compiler can translate events to actions
+- Metro-sync replication is a TCP-based proof-of-concept
+- Limited real-world testing and validation

-Step 3 brings the **policy compiler** — the "brain" that translates declarative policies into autonomous scaling actions.
-Capsules now exhibit **swarm intelligence**: self-replicating, migrating, and transforming based on policy rules and real-time telemetry.
+The vision: Capsules with **swarm intelligence** that self-replicate, migrate, and transform based on policy rules and real-time telemetry.

+**Reality:** Core concepts are implemented but need extensive testing, performance optimization, and production hardening.

 ### ⚡ Quick Enable